 The synagogues and Jewish Museum are CLOSED on the following days in 2017: January: 18: Holocaust Remembrance Day, commemoration in the Dohany Synagogue in the morning, opens for visitors around noon.
 March: 15 April: 10, 11, 12, 17, 18 May: 31 June: 1 September: 20, 21, 22, 29 October: 4 - closed from 2 pm, 5, 6, 11 - closed from 2 pm, 12, 13, 23 November: 1 December: 24.

 Please note: on the Jewish High Holidays and Saturdays the synagogues are not open for visitors (there are services).
 These information were published for information only, the exact opening and closing dates to be announced by the Jewish Community.
-For 2015 the days of closure in addition to the above mentioned dates were announced to be: April 3-5, 10, May 24, 25, September 13-15, 22, 23, 28, 29.
-October 5, 6.
-On the following days the synagogue is open only between 10-13:30: April 9, September 27, October 4.
-On July 5 the synagogue opens only at 11.
-During the days of the Jewish Summer Festival the Dohany street synagogue and the Jewish Museum of Budapest close earlier for preparations, at 15:30.
+During the days of the Jewish Summer Festival the Dohany street synagogue and the Jewish Museum of Budapest close earlier for preparations, at around 15:30.

 Tickets for the Dohany street synagogue and the Hungarian Jewish Museum

 INFORMATION for INDIVIDUALS and GROUPS:

 Admission: groups must purchase a guided tour.
 Groups can only be lead by the official guides of the Dohany synagogue.
 A booking is needed 24 hours ahead of the visit.
-Price from March 1, 2015 per person is 3500 Forints/person for adults, 2500 Forints/person for students, payable in Hungarian cash on the spot.
-Groups not showing up will be invoiced 10000 Forints.
-In case the group is more than 10 minutes behind schedule upon arrival the program might be cancelled.
+The price depends on the program, please book to get discounted group tickets.